pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

     ```

     > Cloud Run automatically uses this service account without needing a JSON key.
 Skip the next step unless you run the app outside Google Cloud.
+    > The deployment command (or `scripts/deploy_cloud_run.sh`) attaches this account to the Cloud Run service so Google can mint short-lived tokens transparently via Application Default Credentials.

 4. **(Optional) Generate a service-account key for local/off-cloud runs**